DR0529 HONORS THEATRE For those who want more

 Prerequisites:

-Those students who have earned at least a "90" in theatre arts in the previous academic year or show unusual and exceptional promise may take the Advanced Theatre Arts course with permission of Dr. Radin.
+Those students who have earned at least a "90" in theatre arts in the previous academic year or show unusual and exceptional promise may take the Honors Theatre Arts course with permission of Dr. Radin.

 Syllabus:

-3.Every student will be assigned a technical theatre position.
+2.Every student will complete an honors level technical theatre position.
 The student will be expected to carry this out showing leadership, creativity, and resourcefulness.
+It will involve a written report as well as the project itself.

-6.Students will be assigned two contrasting monologues and scene work.
+4.Students will be assigned two contrasting monologues and scene work.

-9. A paper on theatre history will be required.
+6. A paper on theatre history will be required.
 It is due by the end of the third marking period.

 Texts: